dcooney/ajax-load-more/README.txt

 == Changelog ==

 = 5.6.0.4 - March 8, 2023 =
-* UPDATE: Resticting ALM ID to contain alphanumeric characters, dashes and underscores only.
+* UPDATE: Restricting ALM ID to contain alphanumeric characters, dashes and underscores only.
 * FIX: Fixed issue with Filters target parameter and the security updates in ALM 5.6.0.3
 * FIX: Fix for `total_posts` value in new `getTotals()` method.